Woodside (Silver Spring, Maryland): History

 Sligo Village Methodist Church (later renamed Woodside United Methodist Church before merging with a United Methodist congregation to form Silver Spring United Methodist Church in 2014) was built on a plot of land donated in 1872 by a local farmer.
-Due to dangerously close location of the Washington Woodside and Forest Glen Railway, and a desire to be closer to the newly opened Woodside community, the congregation decided to move the building.
+Due to the dangerously close location of the Washington Woodside and Forest Glen Railway, and a desire to be closer to the newly opened Woodside community, the congregation decided to move the building.
 The church was placed on rollers and pulled by a team of horses to the corner of Spring Street and Georgia Avenue.
 Following the sale of that property in 1963, the congregation built its present location on the last large, undeveloped parcel in Woodside in 1964.

+Racist housing policies

+Restrictive covenants were historically used in Woodside to exclude African Americans.
+The 1938 deed for Woodside's Grace Church reads: "That she will not convey, rent or lease the herein described premises to any person of African descent, or to any other person or persons of a race, class or kind whose death rate is greater than that of the white race."
+A 1923 deed for North Woodside says that "For the purpose of sanitation and health they will not sell or lease said land to any person or persons of a race whose death rate is of higher percentage than the white race."
+Blocks 1 and 3 of Woodside included both anti-Black and antisemitic covenants, excluding "negroes, or any person or persons of negro blood or extraction or to any person of the Semitic Race, blood or origin, which racial description shall be deemed to include Jews or Hebrews, except that this paragraph shall not be held to exclude partial occupancy of the premises by domestic servants of said races."

+Jewish community

 Woodside is home to an Orthodox Jewish community, centered around the Woodside Synagogue Ahavas Torah (WSAT) located on Georgia Avenue.
 The Woodside Synagogue is an Orthodox synagogue dating from 1974.
 All of the Woodside neighborhood is located within the Shepherd Park/Woodside Community Eruv, which encompasses most of incorporated Silver Spring and parts of Northwest DC.

 Goldberg's Bagels is a kosher Jewish bagel shop located on Georgia Avenue in Woodside.
 The Woodside neighborhood was formerly the main location for the Woodside Deli, a kosher style delicatessen that served traditional Ashkenazi Jewish staples.
 The Woodside Deli closed in 2019, though the Rockville location remains in operation.

 Transportation

 Washington Metro service is available on the Red Line at the nearby Forest Glen and Silver Spring stations.
-Woodside is served by Metrobus numbers Y2, Y8, Q2, and Q4.
-The future Woodside station on the Purple Line will be built in Woodside on 16th Street and is expected to be open to the public by 2022.
+Woodside is served by Metrobus numbers Y2, Y8, Q2, and Q4, as well as RideOn buses 4 and 5.
+The future Woodside station on the Purple Line will be built in Woodside on 16th Street and is expected to be open to the public by 2027.